SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Type Identifier
 ---------------

-A type identifier refers to either a named type or a type alias of a named or compound type.
+A :newTerm:`type identifier` refers to either a named type or a type alias of a named or compound type.

 Most of the time, a type identifier directly refers to a named type